AMBOSS LiSA vs Glass Health — 2026 Comparison

 Does AMBOSS offer ambient scribing?

-No. AMBOSS is a medical knowledge library and reference platform.
-It does not include ambient listening, audio capture, or clinical note generation.
-Clinicians using AMBOSS must document encounters separately.
-Glass Health combines ambient scribing with clinical decision support in one platform.
+AMBOSS publicly presents itself as a medical knowledge and AI search platform.
+If ambient encounter capture and note generation are the buying criteria, Glass Health combines ambient scribing with clinical decision support in one platform.

 Can AMBOSS generate a patient-specific differential diagnosis?

-AMBOSS provides physician-authored DDx lists organized by clinical presentation, and its LiSA AI can answer clinical questions about differential diagnoses.
-However, AMBOSS does not accept patient encounter data and generate a ranked, patient-specific DDx.
-Glass Health generates structured three-tier DDx lists — Most Likely, Expanded Differential, and Can’t Miss Diagnoses — from actual encounter data with specific diagnostic next steps.
+AMBOSS provides physician-authored DDx lists organized by clinical presentation, and AI Mode can answer clinical questions about differential diagnoses.
+AMBOSS publicly positions around medical knowledge, AI-assisted search, education tools, and assistant workflows.
+Glass Health generates structured three-tier DDx lists from actual encounter data with specific diagnostic next steps.

 Is AMBOSS or Glass Health better for medical students?